The Free Application for Federal Student Aid

-If you stop attending classes or pass less than 70% of your credits you sign up for, that means you haven't earned the entire "paycheck" you received at the beginning of the semester.
+If you stop attending classes, pass less than 70% of your credits you sign up for or get less than a 2.0 GPA, that could mean you haven't earned the entire "paycheck" you received at the beginning of the semester.
 You will owe a portion of that aid back to the University.

 Even if you are considering a private student loan, be aware that some lenders do require you to maintain a certain GPA, be passing a certain portion of your classes or not be above the maximum number of credits allowed for your degree.